persteenolsen/fastapi-auth-demo/README.md

 `http://127.0.0.1:8000/docs`

-- Use the Swagger for Register a User in the Postgres DB and try to perform Login operations
+- Use the Swagger for Register a User in the PostgreSQL DB and try to perform Login operations

-- You can go to the Postgres at Neon to test your data in the DB
+- You can go to the PostgreSQL at Neon to test your data in the DB

-When you make a change to the models and start run the Web App the Postgres should be updated
+When you make a change to the models and start run the Web App the PostgreSQL should be updated

 # Deployment to Vercel